Exploring Homogeneous and Heterogeneous Consistent Label Associations for Unsupervised Visible-Infrared Person ReID: Experiments

 \subsection{Ablation Study}

 To validate the effectiveness of each component of our method, we conduct ablation experiments on SYSU-MM01 and RegDB datasets, as shown in Tab.\ref{tab:ablation}.
 Our baseline consists of a two-stream ResNet trained under the DCL framework \cite{ADCA}.
 All experiments are conducted with our MULT module.
-We did not perform an ablation study on $\mathcal{L}_{IM}$ as it does not address the problem of modality discrepancy.
+We do not perform an ablation study on $\mathcal{L}_{IM}$ as it does not address the problem of modality discrepancy.

-\textbf{Effectiveness of MULT.} The MULT module delivers a +15.41\% mAP and +18.67\% Rank-1 improvement by directly incorporating $\mathcal{L}_{CM}$ (see $1^{st}$ row and $2^{nd}$ row in Tab.\ref{tab:ablation}) and achieves +20.05\% mAP and +23.27\% Rank-1 improvement when trained within our entire framework on SYSU-MM01 (see $1^{st}$ row and $7^{th}$ row in Tab.\ref{tab:ablation}).
-To further evaluate the effectiveness of MULT, we compare MULT with other cross-modality label association methods in Tab.\ref{tab:compare with methods}, including PGM \cite{PGM}, MBCCM \cite{MBCCM} and DOTLA \cite{DOTLA}.
-The results demonstrate our MULT provides higher-quality associations than other methods.
+\textbf{Effectiveness of MULT.} The MULT module delivers a +16.35\% mAP and +18.26\% Rank-1 improvement by directly incorporating $\mathcal{L}_{CM}$ (see $1^{st}$ row and $2^{nd}$ row in Tab.\ref{tab:ablation}) and achieves +20.66\% mAP and +23.01\% Rank-1 improvement when trained within our entire AMIRL framework on SYSU-MM01 (see $1^{st}$ row and $7^{th}$ row in Tab.\ref{tab:ablation}).
+To further evaluate the effectiveness of MULT, we compare MULT with other cross-modality label association methods in Tab.\ref{tab:compare with methods}, including PGM \cite{PGM}, MBCCM \cite{MBCCM}, CLU \cite{GRU} and DOTLA \cite{DOTLA}.
+Specifically, we integrate the above methods into our AMIRL framework.
+The results demonstrate our MULT provides higher-quality associations than other methods, achieving performance exceeding DOTLA \cite{DOTLA} by 4.19\% mAP without OCLR, and 3.88\% mAP by integrating our OCLR module.
+The core effectiveness of our MULT lies in the generated soft pseudo-labels containing richer contextual structural information within the feature space, which promotes the network's learning of shared fine-grained features both within clusters and across clusters.